RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Prepared Date</th>
         <td>Destructive Sampling</td>
-        <td>This is used to record the date on which the sample was taken.
+        <td>The date on which the sample was taken.
 A qualifier field enables the format of the date to be selected, ie Full date, Month / Year, or Year only.</td>
         <td></td>
     </tr>
     <tr>
         <th>Project</th>
         <td>Preparation</td>
-        <td>This is used to record a project for the Preparation.
+        <td>The project number or name for the Preparation.
 If applicable select the project from the dropdown list.
 At present it is only possible to select a single project so this field should be used with caution.</td>
         <td></td>
     </tr>
     <tr>
         <th>RBGE Living Collection Accession No.</th>
         <td>Collection Object</td>
-        <td>Enter the RBGE accession number (8 figure number starting with a year) of the plant from which this specimen has been made if it comes from the living collections at E. If it has a pre-1968 accession number, please contact the Plant Records Officer.</td>
+        <td>The RBGE accession number (8 figure number starting with a year) of the plant from which this specimen has been made if it comes from the living collections at E. If it has a pre-1968 accession number, please contact the Plant Records Officer.</td>
         <td>Examples to be added</td>
     </tr>
     <tr>